shohrukhodinaev37-cpu/htb-writeups/SQLi.md

 You have been contracted by chattr GmbH to conduct a penetration test of their web application.
 In light of a recent breach of one of their main competitors, they are particularly concerned with SQL injection vulnerabilities and the damage the discovery and successful exploitation of this attack could do to their public image and bottom line.

 They provided a target IP address and no further information about their website.
-Perform an assessment specifically focused on testing for SQL injection vulnerabilities on the web application from a "black box" approach.
+Perform an assessment specifically focused on testing for SQL injection vulnerabilities on the web application from a "black box" approach

 ## Exploitation process